 California is on the verge of joining other states like Maine, Aziona, Massachusetts and Nevada on the legal use of recreational marijuana.
 This is an initiative seeking to legalize the use of marijuana amongst adults.
 Come November 8, Californians will be voting to either pass or reject proposition 64, which is the Adult Use of Marijuana Act (AUMA).
 Once passed, this proposition will allow adults to buy and use cannabis on legal grounds.
 But before votes are cast, what laws govern the use of recreational marijuana in California?
-Here are important regulations to note, in what seems as an improvement of existing laws on recreational marijuana that is still illegal in California.
+Here are important regulations to note, in what seems as an improvement of existing recreational marijuana laws that is still illegal in California.
 These laws control, regulate and tax the liable use of marijuana among adults as it protects children and safe guards local control, protecting public safety and public health and defending water resources and the environment at large in the following ways:

 Possession and use: Any adult of 21 years of age and above will be allowed to use an ounce or less of cannabis.
 Users are also allowed to take only eight grams of cannabis concentrates.
 This will end the prohibition law enacted 103 years ago.
 However, sales of marijuana for use to adults will have to wait until January 1, 2018 and again will happen in regions that will permit that.
 Anything done out of these provisions will be punishable by law.

 Marijuana Growing and Manufacturing: Adults will be allowed to cultivate marijuana up to six plants for individual use.
 This will be permitted on a private and enclosed space.
 However, this limit does not apply to medical patients who are governed by prop.
 215 giving them room to cultivate and possess as much marijuana as they would need for medical reasons.
 On the same note, local authorities are forbidden from completely banning indoor cultivation for individual use.